StanfordLegion/legion/compiler/doc/language.md

 Note that even null pointers explicitly point into a region.

-Dereferencing a null pointer is a runtime error, but this error is not checked for and will likely result in a program crash.
+Dereferencing a null pointer is a runtime error.
+When invoked with the `--pointer-checks` option, the Legion compiler will emit code to check for null pointers before each pointer dereference.
+Otherwise, the error is not checked for and will likely result in a program crash.

 ## Privileges